LowriWilliams/SAI_Lab.github.io/content/authors/hamptond/_index.md

 ---
 # Display name
-title: Prof Pete Burnap
+title: Dylan Hampton
+weight: 10

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor in Data Science & Cybersecurity/Founding Director of the Wales Cyber Innovation Hub
+role: PhD Student

 # Organizations/Affiliations
 organizations: